 「漢字廃止」で韓国に何が起きたか – 呉 善花

 This book is by a Korean lady who currently lives in Japan.
 First of all, I was curious as to how GOOD her Japanese is since she’s Korean and because she learned Japanese when there was less technology.
 Obviously she got editing and help and all that but she still has to write it.
 I was impressed of course and learned Japanese from reading the book.
 Sometimes I got the impression that she wanted to show-off and it felt forced and just unnecessary lol (both in terms of vocab, and complicated/long clauses/sentences).
 I was glad I was reading this on the kindle.
 I noticed either in this book or another one of hers, she uses a handful of kanji-words that are very infrequently used in Japan but these same words exists in Korean and are used more commonly in Korean than in Japanese (AT LEAST that’s what I assume since I have seen 피력 ひれき 披瀝 being used in Korean multiple times but I haven’t seen hireki used outside of her books and the JApanese dictionary if my memory serves me) .
 I thought it was a terrible decision to put in these words when it’s unnecessary since you’re potentially alienating people who can’t read it or don’t know what it means.
-My point here might be completely wrong though since I’m not fluent in Korean and I’m not that well read in Japanese compared to Japanese people (Japanese people seem to be really into reading like I’ve heard of people reading 200 books a year or even thousands of them a year and way more than that too…).
+My impression is that hireki/pireyuk are low frequency words in Japanese and Koraen respectively but hireki is less commonly used than pireyuk.
+My point here might be completely moot though since I’m not fluent in Korean and I’m not that well read in Japanese compared to Japanese people (Japanese people seem to be really into reading like I’ve heard of people reading 200 books a year or even thousands of them a year and way more than that too…).
 Maybe they say hireki all the time in the Japanese news for all I know.
 I picked up on this because I noticed that I ONLY already KNEW the word(s) because I’ve seen it being used in written Korean and NOT in written Japanese though I’m reading a book in Japanese (written by a Korean person).

 It was a page-turner for me, purely because it was a subject I was keenly interested in since I learned Japanese then started Korean 4 years into Japanese.
 I pretty much read all the japanese sites on this topic from googling and I’ve done the same with the Korean Internet.
 I even read a Korean book about it (a physical book 김병기 – 아직도 한글전용을 고집해야 하는가? ).
 For this Korean book, I underlined unknown words and drew arcs next to sentence clusters with a red pen while I read and looked up nothing lol.
 Anyways, this Japanese book did not disappoint since she knows what she’s talking about since she was directly affected by the education policy.
 One day her elementary school teacher told her class “we don’t have to learn hanja anymore!”